B Beck Lievenbruck

 3. Sanding (Optional)

-If you are painting on areas leather that are going to crease a lot and are worried about your paint cracking, such as the toe-box on shoes, sanding is your next step.
+If you are painting leather on areas that are going to crease a lot and are worried about your paint cracking, such as the toe-box on shoes, sanding is your next step.
 Using high-grit sandpaper, gently sand the surface of the leather.
 This process further primes the leather, creating a slightly rough surface that enhances paint adhesion.
 After sanding, do one more pass with Angelus Leather Preparer and Deglazer to remove any dust and debris.

 Painting a leather bag with Angelus Paints